 One of the most reliable measures of the efficiency of an SEO campaign is traffic growth.
 By installing a special script called Google Analytics, you can monitor the number of visits keywords are bringing to your site.
 Here you can check the basic instructions on getting started with Google Analytics (settings up an account and installing tracking code).

 Note that Google Analytics account is a project-specific setting.
-You can connect different accounts to each project individually or have one account duplicated across projects for the same domain in other SEO PowerSuite tools by enabling synchronization of settings.
+You can connect individual accounts to each project or have one account duplicated across projects for the same domain in other SEO PowerSuite tools by enabling synchronization of settings.

-Once your Google Analytics account is connected to your project, you are a few clicks away from getting traffic statistics for your keywords.
+Once your Google Analytics account is connected to your project, you are a few clicks away from getting traffic stats for your keywords.

-To update the stats, select the keywords in your Workspace, then hit the Update Traffic button and choose the Organic Traffic option.
+To fetch the data, select the keywords in your Workspace, then hit the Update Traffic button and choose the Organic Traffic option.
 Click on the settings icon and select to update the Google Analytics data.

-In a few moments, you'll see the results for the recent 31-day period in the respective columns next to each keyword.
+In a few moments, you'll see the results for the recent 30-day period in the respective columns next to each keyword.

 It would be convenient to add the Ranking Page(s) column.
 In case there are multiple pages ranking for the same keyword (in the same or different search engines), sessions and bounce rates for them will be displayed in the same order, separated by a semicolon.

 'Not provided' is the label you see in Google Analytics reports instead of actual keywords that bring visitors to your site.
 This happens when Google processes requests via the so-called secure (encrypted) search.

 To supplement GA hidden stats, RankTracker allows you to check Organic Traffic and Organic Page Traffic calculated with 91% precision based on: